ppcodeman/url-diff/README.md

   <right URL>  URL to diff against. logically handled as the left argurment of diff.

 optional arguments:
   -h, --help     show this help message and exit --hostname     also diff URL hostname
   --names, -n    only diff URL parameter names.
+  --unified, -u  use unified mode + / - instead of < >

 Currenty this tool discards everything after # if present.